Quality of care

 Our mission is to promote and provide skilled and compassionate palliative care of the highest quality working in and through our communities.
 We have a national and international reputation for providing care, delivering teaching and engaging in research.

 We are committed to finding ways continuously of improving our services to patients, carers and families and we have a robust governance framework that supports us to do this.

 We are regulated by the Care Quality Commission (CQC) and comply with the regulations set out in the Health and Social Care Act 2008.
 We carry out regular audits of our care and services to make sure that we are following best practice.

 Finding out about the experience of patients and their families

 Feedback from patients and their families about their experiences of the care and services at St Christopher’s is very important to us because it can tell us what we are doing well and how we may be able to improve.

-One of the most important ways we can check how well we are doing is to ask the people on the receiving end of our care: our patients and their families.
+One of the most important ways we can check how well we are doing is to ask the people on the receiving end of our care: our patients and their families and carers.

 St Christopher’s Quality Account